LuG-r/impsort/README.md

 from os import path
 ```

 impsort will organise the imports but will not move other code around.
-Comments out lines, including docstrings, will be ignored as will conditional imports.
+Commented out lines, including docstrings, will be ignored as will conditional imports.

 ```python
 """